PostHog/posthog.com/contents/docs/apps/pineapple-mode.md

 Not running 1.41.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!

-You'll also need to manually opt in to the site apps feature as it's currently in beta.
+You'll also need to manually opt in to the site apps feature, as it's currently in beta.

 ### How do I install Pineapple Mode?